solana-foundation/solana-improvement-documents/proposals/simd-XXXX-vm-consume-budget-for-percise-failure.md

 is characterized by its predictable execution path, allowing for efficient budget checks and optimizations, as its Compute Unit (CU) cost can be determined before execution and verified at the end of the block.

+- Irregular transaction failure: A rare case that a Transaction execution aborts in the middle of executing basic block, results in consuming all requested CUs.

 ## Detailed Design